Community Grants Program

 Funding priority

-- demonstrated community need for the project / initiative
+- Demonstrated community need for the project / initiative

-- applicant organisation’s capacity to deliver
+- Applicant organisation’s capacity to deliver

-- regionally based projects / initiatives
+- Regionally based projects / initiatives

 Seed funding is intended to support early-stage initiatives while promoting future self-sufficiency.
 Repeat funding conditions apply to all events, whether they are new or already established.